zhiyu-zhao-ucas/Mu-Protein/README.md

 # Introduction
 The repository primarily hosts the code for μProtein, or Mu-Protein, uProtein, MuProtein for readability, a potent tool tailored for predicting the effects of protein mutations and navigating the fitness landscape.
 It is configured to facilitate the replication of the models presented in the paper titled *Accelerating protein engineering with fitness landscape modeling and reinforcement learning* which can be accessed at [this link](https://www.biorxiv.org/content/10.1101/2023.11.16.565910v2).
-Please note that the official release of this repository is expected soon.
-It will receive ongoing updates and maintenance.
-After its release, this current repository will be retired.

 This repository consists of three main components: